 “I want to meet more women producers and collaborate on music, especially Latina producers,” Perfxn, a Bronx, New York-based Dominican-American experimental producer, tells Refinery29 Somos.
 “Being one myself, I think it's important for the culture to be a part of that creative space.”

 Like Perfxn, a growing number of frustrated women producers and industry folks have a keen interest in seeing more gender inclusivity in audio.
-But real change will require all players—including labels, artists, music journalists, studio spaces, music programs, award shows, and brands—to strip themselves of bias and use their power to uplift marginalised talent.
+But real change will require all players—including labels, artists, music journalists, studio spaces, music programs, award shows, and brands—to strip themselves of bias and use their power to uplift marginalized talent.

 “I think male producers and artists have a huge role in making the music industry more inclusive,” Grammy award-winning producer Boi-1da tells Refinery29 Somos.
 “I know what it means to have genuine allies within this industry—it’s hard for any artist to break through, and no doubt even tougher for women to break through the male-dominated portions of the industry like producing.”

 Boi-1da’s walk matches his talk.
-This year, the Jamaican-Canadian producer, who has worked with the likes of Drake, Beyoncé, Kendrick Lamar, Leslie Grace, and countless others, teamed up with Bacardí in San Juan, Puerto Rico, for Music Liberates Music, a programme the rum company designed to champion underrepresented voices in the music industry.
+This year, the Jamaican-Canadian producer, who has worked with the likes of Drake, Beyoncé, Kendrick Lamar, Leslie Grace, and countless others, teamed up with Bacardí in San Juan, Puerto Rico, for Music Liberates Music, a program the rum company designed to champion underrepresented voices in the music industry.
 Its latest iteration specifically focuses on women.
 Through the initiative, Boi-1da hand-selected three women artists that he coached over the course of the summer.

 "It’s hard for any artist to break through, and no doubt even tougher for women."

-“I want to continue giving opportunities to talent,” says 1da, who also famously mentored and co-signed award-winning Canadian hip-hop producer WondaGurl.
+“I want to continue giving opportunities to talent,” says 1da, who also famously mentored and co-signed award-winning hip-hop producer WondaGurl.
 “Their music needs to be heard.”

 Among 1da’s latest mentees is Perfxn, an artist he first came across on Clubhouse during a beat battle in 2020.
 Through the Music Liberates Music program, they produced tracks, like “On the Way” with vocalist Niqa Mor, that were later minted into non-fungible tokens (NFTs).
 That a musical powerhouse like 1da would partner with a company that has the resources to invest in emerging women talent is critical.
-According to Denise “Nice” De’ion, a Black Canadian producer who was also selected to participate in the program, the scale is tipped in men’s favour.
+According to Denise “Nice” De’ion, a Black Canadian producer who was also selected to participate in the program, the scale is tipped in men’s favor.
 “So when someone like Boi-1da, who is a leader in the industry, gives the co-sign, people see that [and] are automatically like, ‘Oh, she's dope.
 She's cool,’” De’ion says.
 “It helps because it's a huge brand standing behind women saying, ‘we see what you're doing, and we want to be an ally and help to increase that number.”

-But even when women producers of colour get their foot in the door, there’s often a slew of microaggressions, paternalism, ego, and other barriers waiting for them on the other side.
+But even when women producers of color get their foot in the door, there’s often a slew of microaggressions, paternalism, ego, and other barriers waiting for them on the other side.
 During a Zoom call from her home in Los Angeles, Stone, a 29-year-old Colombian producer, recalls the moment a music journalist asked her if she was sure no one helped her produce a yet-to-be-released Mary J. Blige track that she let him preview.
 “I was like, ‘Oh, wow.’
 And I had my laptop there, so I literally showed him the session,” Stone recalls.

 Throughout Stone’s 10-year career, she has fought to remain true to her aesthetic and sound, despite the unsolicited suggestions of men.
 Spewing wild anecdotes with a smile from cheek to cheek, the independent artist explains why she has decidedly remained so after a label attempted to sign her.
 “They were like, ‘What if we signed you, but like, maybe you did reggaetón,’” she says, laughing.
 “That's [not] the music I make.”
 As an independent producer, Stone has worked with Mexican actress and pop star Danna Paola on “Valientes,” legends of the aughts RBD during their reunion concert, Grammy-nominated artist Cami, and, most recently, beloved Chilean multi-instrumentalist and singer Francisca Valenzuela.